Communities

 These are just a few of the photos that stood out to me when I'm talking about my family journey you can see a range of my nieces and nephews and my kids there.
 A picture of my godfather and a picture of my kids godfather.
 These are people that I have looked up to and people that look up to me.

-Theme: Family journey By Andre Nugent
+Theme: Family journey

 Hyson Green: Austerity, Flux and Frayed edges